 A broad spectrum of knowledge

-You can build on this core knowledge by following one of our pathways in Special Educational Needs and Disabilities (SEND) or Teaching English to Speakers of Other Languages (TESOL).
+You can choose to build on this core knowledge by following one of our specialist pathways in Special Educational Needs and Disabilities (SEND) or Teaching English to Speakers of Other Languages (TESOL).

 Real-world learning in action

-Even if you choose not to study a specific pathway, you'll still have the option to go on a 12-day work placement in an education setting during stage two of the course.
+Even if you choose not to study a specialist pathway, you’ll still undertake a 12-day work placement in an education setting during stage two of the course.

 We offer exciting opportunities for you to travel abroad to broaden your horizons.
 Our programme of international fieldtrips has given our students first-hand experience of education in countries such as Morocco, The Gambia and Kenya.